- Bachelor in General Studies

 - What are the goals of these programs?
 What are their requirements and limitations?

 - Can you accomplish your goals within the parameters of that program?

 The process continues as you begin to draft the statement of intellectual purpose and curriculum proposal.
-What academic disciplines most are appropriate for this proposed course of study?
+What academic disciplines are most appropriate for this proposed course of study?
 What are the new trends of interdisciplinary research in this area?
 What prerequisite courses, skills, or knowledge are required?
 What courses should I be sure to include in my curriculum proposal?
 What research and other co-curricular opportunities are available on campus in this area?
 Are there other faculty members or students working on similar topics or issues?
 These questions are best addressed to faculty who research and teach in your proposed area of study.

 Note that the questions on the Faculty Proposal Review Form are primarily concerned with your curriculum proposal and not you as a student.
 Unlike traditional letters of recommendation, you are not limited to faculty with whom you have taken a course or worked on a research project.
 Rather, you should seek out faculty members who have the best knowledge of the topic you propose to study.
 Typically these will be the instructors for the core courses in your curriculum proposal, although you may also find it helpful to research faculty biographies on departmental websites.

 Since you are proposing an interdisciplinary program, it is important that you get feedback from faculty working in two different academic disciplines.
 For example, a student proposing an interdisciplinary program on behavioral economics would want at least one recommendation from faculty in the economics and psychology departments.